jacksonet00/ichallengeu/README.md

 - build landing page to describe functionality if you aren't logged in
 - dark mode
 - add join records in the database
+- move toggle completion to cloud function for security
+- lower bundle size
+  - switch from chakra spinner to tailwind spinner
+  - switch from mui copy icon to single svg
+- add lucas' confetti to confirmation page
+- add confetti to challenge creation
+- add confetti to accept invite
+- add haptics everywhere there is confetti

 ## 1,000+ users todos
 - premium plan